akalamaghin/grid-ml-internship-module-6/README.md

 ## Testing the Solution

+### Loading the Dataset

+Download final_dataset.csv from `https://www.kaggle.com/datasets/devendra416/ddos-datasets` rename the file to full_ddos_dataset.csv and put it in the `airflow/data/` folder.

 ### Loading DAGs

 To load and tset the capstone project DAGs, place the .py files from the `task_dags/` into the `airflow/dags/` folder.
 Airflow will automatically load them within approximately 45 seconds.